blackadder-git/byui/cse212/2-linked.md

             self.head = new_node
 ```

-When adding a node to the end of the list, the next link of the former tail is pointed back to the new node and the previous link of the new tail is pointed back to the previuos node.
-The next link of the new tail remains null.
+When adding a node to the end of the list, the "**next**" link of the former tail is pointed forward to the new node and the "**previous**" link of the new tail is pointed back to the previuos node.
+The "**next**" link of the new tail remains null.

 ```
     # add to end of list